Qala-i-Panjah

-Qaleh-ye Panjeh was once the capital of the Mirdom of Wakhan.
-The former hunting lodge of Zahir Shah, the last king of Afghanistan is near the village.
-The village also contains the shrine of Panja Shah.
+Qala-i-Panjah was once the capital of the Wakhan Mirdom.
+The former hunting lodge of Mohammad Zahir Shah, the last king of Afghanistan, is near the village.
+Qala-i-Panjah also contains the shrine of Panja Shah.

 The village is inhabited by Wakhi people.
-The population of the village in 2003 was 640.
+The population of the village was reported at 640 over two decades ago.
+A recent report indicates that about 108 families reside in the village.

-In July 2021, the village was captured during the Taliban offensive.